 The Fund's last three cycles have been leadership focused.
 Between 2013 and the onset of COVID-19 in 2020, the number and percentage of principals recognized as "strong" grew substantially, as measured by the University of Chicago Consortium on School Research.
 In 2022, the Fund began fundraising for its current funding cycle, Chicago Leads.
 This cycle aims to support Chicago's school leaders as they rebuild from the pandemic and shape the public schools that Chicago's students deserve.
 This cycle will extend through 2030.
-The Fund will remain focused on strong leaders in all of Chicago's public schools.
+The Fund will remain focused on strong leaders in all of Chicago's public schools and seek opportunities to improve the day-to-day conditions under which principals operate in partnership with Chicago's public schools and other stakeholders in the city.